Labour relations are governed by both the Employment Relationship Act and collective agreements.

 Employment is limited to the period for which the Single Permit has been issued.

 The Single Permit for seasonal work is issued in the agriculture and forestry sectors and is only possible if labour market demand exceeds supply.
 For the purpose of seasonal work, the employer and worker can conclude a fixed-duration employment relationship.
 If the work is carried out on the basis of a civil law contract, the ESS grants its consent without verifying the state of affairs in the labour market.

-For seasonal work of up to 90 days, the ESS issues a work permit for seasonal work based on an application lodged by the employer at the ESS.
+For seasonal work of up to 90 days, the ESS issues a work permit for seasonal work based on an application submitted by the employer with the ESS.

 The work of foreign representatives of Slovenian companies